Some of the best arranged by instrument or voice

 some good concertina players, the best are Fergus O'Byrne and

-Kelly Russell and Fergus Brown-O'Byrne.
+Kelly Russell and Fergus Brown-O'Byrne and Duncan Cameron.

 Some of the best fiddle players in Newfoundland, now that